 Unpacking Stakeholder Governance

-While the idea that companies are responsible for the impact they have on the world may seem like a no-brainer in this day and age, there is resistance, confusion, concerns and some fear to such a proposal.
+While the idea that companies are responsible for their impact on the world may seem like a no-brainer in this day and age, there is resistance, confusion, concerns and some fear to such a proposal.

 Our challenge: Dominant business thinking remains profit-led, and the language around stakeholder governance and what it might mean for leadership’s own liability isn’t so clear.